 Since that time I continued researching the underlying science and began to talk with many people in the small future science community.
-The past 11 years have seen radical future technologies moving from marginal concepts toward mainstream technologies.
+The past 12 years have seen radical future technologies moving from marginal concepts toward mainstream technologies.
 The community itself has grown from a handful of individuals to hundreds of organizations and associations involving leading members of the scientific community.
-Two years ago, the Singularity University (supported by Google and Microsoft) opened its doors at NASA Ames in Silicon Valley.
+Three years ago, the Singularity University (supported by Google and Microsoft) opened its doors at NASA Ames in Silicon Valley.
 Roadmaps to these future technologies were being created and the building blocks put in place.

-Five years ago, despite a lack of any funding, and with the help of my dear friend and cinematographer Mark Woloschuck, I decided to move ahead with the project and just start shooting interviews.
-I met with Ray Kurzweil, (The Singularity is Near, 2003) and was so impressed with his forecast of “spiritual machines,” amplified or augmented intelligence, and living forever on a silicone substrate.
+Seven years ago, despite a lack of funding, and with the help of my dear friend and cinematographer Mark Woloschuk, I decided to move ahead with the project and just start shooting interviews.
+I met with Ray Kurzweil, (The Singularity is Near, 2003) and was so impressed with his forecast of “spiritual machines,” amplified and augmented intelligence, and living forever on a silicone substrate.
 I was introduced to leaders in the fields of artificial intelligence and nanotechnology.
 Though not just around the corner, these technologies were clearly real and would someday be part of our lives.
 Computers are getting faster and would someday be more capable than our brains (in some way they already were), and advances in neuro-engineering were well on a path toward merging these technologies with the human body.

 I ate it up and talked with anyone who would sit down with me.
 I supported the handful of future science organizations and attended singularity conferences.
 I was in awe of the promise that science could really solve humanity’s shortfalls; who wouldn’t want a better life for the future?